aduffy70/LabNotes/_posts/2018/2018-11-26-Sphagnum-research-ideas-discussion.md

   * Range: Mississippi to New Jersey (we only have samples MS to VA included in the dataset)
   * Structure suggests Mississippi is a separate genetic group

-## Not directly related to either of these  projects but part of the same "Subsegundum complex" and interesting:
+## Not directly related to either of these  projects but part of the same "Subsecundum complex" and interesting:
-  * Diploid S. auriculatum also has S. subsegundum as one of its hybrid parents but is morphologically very similar to haploid S. auriculatum, while diploid S. lescurii is nearly identical to haploid S. lescurii.
-S. subsegundum apparently makes little contribution to the morphology of either of these hybrids.
+  * Diploid S. auriculatum also has S. subsecundum as one of its hybrid parents but is morphologically very similar to haploid S. auriculatum, while diploid S. lescurii is nearly identical to haploid S. lescurii.
+S. subsecundum apparently makes little contribution to the morphology of either of these hybrids.
 Unequal genome expression?
 S. auriculatum alleles code for more recessive traits?

 # 2) Old (up to 1980's?)
 South American Spagnum samples